Lattice protein design using Bayesian learning

 \section{CONCLUSION}

 The simple conclusion from these results is that it is possible to design many conformations without an exhaustive conformational search by taking the water effect into account.
 This approach is more successful with 2D HP models than with 3D models; however, our method is expected to correctly design 3D target conformations given a sufficiently high designability of the target conformation.
+This approach is more successful for the non-maximally compact conformations.
+When using 20-letter model, for the 3D $N = 3\times3\times3$, this Bayesian design method is more successful than the 2-letter (HP) model.
+According to the comparison with the design method using the MTP criterion by Seno {\it et al.}\cite{seno1996optimal}, the design accuracy of the proposed Bayesian method is lower than the design accuracy achieved by Seno {\it et al.}.
+By contrast, the design efficiency i.e., the design accuracy per the calculation time of the former significantly exceeds that of the latter.

-This is consistent with conventional protein design software, e.g., Rosetta.
+Our Bayesian protein design method using the grand canonical approach is consistent with conventional protein design software, e.g., Rosetta.
 Hence, our method based on statistical mechanics may enable future studies on more realistic protein design.

 Future work could consider an additional parameter reflecting the specific topological information of a target conformation.
 In addition, setting different numbers of water molecules to combine with each P residue would help to more closely model realistic globular proteins.
 As Bayesian learning is simple and flexible, such modifications could be easily implemented.